 Sarah Vann, MSN'15, is a nurse practitioner at NorthCrest Health in Springfield, Tennessee (2020).

-Heather Venrick, MSN’15, DNP’17, co-wrote “Leveraging School Nurse Expertise to Meet Children’s Health and Nutrition Needs in Afterschool Programs,” published in NASN School Nurse in September 2019.
+Heather Venrick, MSN'15, DNP'17, is co-author of "Leveraging School Nurse Expertise to Meet Children's Health and Nutrition Needs in Afterschool Programs," published in NASN School Nurse in September 2019.

 Lucy Wall, MSN'15, is a nurse practitioner at Hermitage Family Practice in Tennessee (2018).

-Jodie Ward, MSN’15, earned the doctor of nursing practice from Maryville University in Saint Louis, Missouri, in 2019.
-She was able to implement a practice change at her clinic in Clarksville, Tennessee, based on her DNP project, “Reducing Polypharmacy in the Elderly by Implementing the Beers Criteria during Meditation Reviews: A Retrospective Chart Review.”
+Jodie Ward, MSN'15, earned her doctor of nursing practice from Maryville University in Saint Louis in 2019, and was able to implement a practice change at her clinic in Clarksville, Tennessee, based on her DNP project, "Reducing Polypharmacy in the Elderly by Implementing the Beers Criteria during Meditation Reviews: A Retrospective Chart Review."

 Emilie Wilson, MSN'15, is a primary care pediatric nurse practitioner at Tennessee Pediatrics in Franklin (2020).